-Alarmingly, the prevalence of obesity in Australia is expected to increase, with projections suggesting that a third of the adult population would be obese by 2025.
-Recent evidence from the Australian Institute of Health and Welfare shows that being overweight and obese has overtaken tobacco as the major cause of preventable death in Australia.5
+Alarmingly, the prevalence of obesity in Australia is expected to increase, with projections suggesting that a third of the adult population will be obese by 2025.
+There is even some evidence to suggest that overweight and obesity is set to overtake tobacco as the major cause of preventable death in Australia.

 The scale of the obesity crisis is not surprising given the significant consumption of unhealthy foods and drinks in Australia due to their wide availability and affordability.
-This is confounded by low levels of physical activity and limited population understanding of what is in food and drink products and what constitutes a healthy diet.6
+This is confounded by low levels of physical activity and limited population understanding of what is in food and drink products and what constitutes a healthy diet.

-Obesity is a major risk factor for chronic and preventable conditions including type 2 diabetes, heart disease, hypertension, stroke, gall bladder disease, osteoarthritis, sleep apnoea and respiratory problems, mental health disorders and some cancers (including endometrial, prostate, breast and colon).7 This not only diminishes the health and wellbeing of Australians but places a huge financial burden on our health system, in particular our public hospitals.
-In 2021, the AMA estimated that if no action is taken to stem the obesity crisis, by 2025 taxpayers will have paid a further \$29.5 billion (over four years) for the direct healthcare costs of obesity and the associated chronic diseases.8 From a health perspective, it is far better to prevent obesity in the first place than try to manage it once established.
+Obesity is a major risk factor for chronic and preventable conditions including type 2 diabetes, heart disease, hypertension, stroke, gall bladder disease, osteoarthritis, sleep apnoea and respiratory problems, mental health disorders and some cancers (including endometrial, prostate, breast and colon).
+This not only diminishes the health and wellbeing of Australians but places a huge financial burden on our health system, in particular our public hospitals.
+In 2021, the AMA estimated that if no action is taken to stem the obesity crisis, by 2025 taxpayers will have paid a further \$29.5 billion (over four years) for the direct healthcare costs of obesity and the associated chronic diseases.
+From a health perspective, it is far better to prevent obesity in the first place than try to manage it once established.